American Quarter Horse Association: AQHA affiliates

+As of 2023, AQHA has affiliate associations in 49 US states, 7 Canadian provinces, and 34 other countries.

 Horse shows and rodeos

 Today, people show American Quarter Horses in a variety of competitive events, including, but not limited to, halter classes; western style events such as Western Pleasure, Reining, and cutting; English riding events in the hunt seat style, such as Hunter Under Saddle, working hunter, and hunter hack.
 Driving classes are available at some shows, as are some timed games.
 There are also equitation and halter showmanship classes for non-pro exhibitors.

 The annual AQHA World Show, the largest AQHA-sponsored event, is held in November of each year in Oklahoma City.

 In the show ring, the AQHA awards a number of year end awards, including Rookie of the Year (awarded at the state, regional, and national level); Year End Top-Ten awards in for the Open Junior Horse, Open Senior Horse, Youth and Amateur divisions; Year End High Point awards in the same divisions; Year End High point all around and reserve all around in the same divisions, and a few miscellaneous awards to novice and limited riders.
 As lifetime awards, the AQHA awards Register of Merits in Performance and Halter, AQHA Champion, AQHA Performance Champion, AQHA Versatility Champion, Superior Event Horse, Supreme Championships in the three showing divisions (Youth, Open, Amateur), and a Supreme Performance Champion.